DØ experiment: Strong force

 Quantum chromodynamics (QCD) is the theory of the strong interaction, in which quarks and gluons interact through a quantum property, analogous to electric charge for electromagnetism, called "color."
 QCD makes quantitative predictions for the production of jets (collimated sprays of particles evolved from scattered quarks or gluons), photons and W or Z bosons.

-DØ published a seminal series of papers investigating jet production as a function of beam energy, jet energy, and jet production angle consistent with theoretical predictions.
-A noteworthy result in 2012 from DØ was the measurement of very high energy jets produced at large scattering angles.
+In 1999 – 2001, DØ published a series of papers investigating jet production as a function of beam energy, jet energy, and jet production angle.
+The measurement of the central inclusive jet cross section was followed by the measurement of the pseudorapidity and transverse-energy dependence of the inclusive jet production cross section, the measurement of the ratio of central inclusive jet cross sections at two center-of-mass energies, and a review article covering additionally the measurements of the dijet mass spectrum and the dijet angular distributions.

+A result in 2012 from DØ was the measurement of very high energy jets produced at large scattering angles.
 This occurs when single quarks carry more than half of the energy of their parent proton or antiproton, despite the fact that the proton and antiproton are typically built from dozens of quarks and gluons.
 The measurement was in excellent agreement with predictions.
 In a series of publications in which two pairs of jets or photons stemming from two independent scatterings of quarks and gluons within a single proton-antiproton encounter were observed, the pattern of these rates indicated that the spatial extent of gluons within the proton is smaller than that for quarks.